JohnGaltJD/Solo-Olympus/HOSTING.md

 4. Go to Settings > Pages
 5. Select the main branch as the source
 6. Your site will be published at `https://yourusername.github.io/repositoryname/`
+7. Access the app by navigating to `https://yourusername.github.io/repositoryname/login.html`

 ### Using Netlify Drop